kennethreitz-archive/.com/content/posts/110723-requests-v0.5.1.rst

 --------------

-In the short-term, I plan to remove Request's dependency on Poster, and replace the multipart file upload functionality with internal code.
+In the short-term, I plan to remove Request's dependency on Poster, and replace the multi-part file upload functionality with internal code.

-Once Poster is removed, Python3.1+ support will be added.
+Once Poster is removed, Python 3.1+ support will be added.

 Once the port to Python3 is complete, elegant HTTPS certificate verification will be added.